Q: Which stove should I buy?

 Q: I own the Fire Piston but I am not able to make fire with it – is it broken?

 A: No, we guarantee that all fire pistons work.
 However, the fire piston is an ancient way of fire making.
 As opposed to using a match or a gas lighter, it requires a little experience, skill and preparation.
 The following are important success factors:

-Q: Where can I buy the Bushcraft Essentials products?
+Q: Where can I buy Bushcraft Essentials products?

 A: Many outdoor retailers carry our products.
-In the US you can buy our products from our distributor LoneCone, in Canada from Canadian Outdoor Equipment.
+In the US you can buy our products from our distributor LoneCone, and from Canadian Outdoor Equipment in Canada.
 You will also find our products on Amazon and in our web shop.

 Q: Do you ship worldwide?